AryanPatel03/File_Organizer-Automation_Script/readme.md

 ## 📝 License

-This project is licensed under the MIT License - see below for details:
+This project is licensed under the Infotact License - see below for details:

 ```
-MIT License
+Infotact License

-Copyright (c) 2024 Your Name
+Copyright (c) 2025 Aryan Virani

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal